No items found.

 What makes this kind of irony ‘dramatic’?

-Dramatic irony is different to your common, everyday irony (which, for the sake of clarity here, we can call ‘verbal irony’).
-That’s the coexistence of seemingly contrasting or opposite statements, such as those that occur in puns, wordplay, and sarcasm.
+Dramatic irony is different from your common, everyday irony (which, for the sake of clarity here, we can call ‘verbal irony’).
+That’s the coexistence of seemingly contrasting or opposite statements, such as those that occur in puns, wordplay and sarcasm.

 If someone says, ‘Please, help yourself,’ after you’ve already eaten their snacks without asking, that’s verbal irony.